 All right, now I was in Cambridge.
 I walked toward the center, looking around me all the time, fascinated by the very idea that I was in England for the first time in my life.
-It was actually my first trip abroad, not counting Denmark, which isn’t really abroad for southern Swedes.
+It was actually my first trip abroad after France, not counting Denmark, which isn’t really considered a foreign country , at least not for southern Swedes.

 I got to what must have been about the center of the town, but without having seen any of the famous colleges by the river Cam.
 But I did see a sight that amazed me, young couples in fluffy evening gowns and dinner jackets, making their way through the streets of Cambridge in the rather early morning.
-I learned later on that the previous day had been the May ball (yes, the May ball is in June) and these young people had obviously spent all night partying.
+I learned later on that the previous day had been the May ball.
+1

 I went into a milk bar to get, what else – a cup of tea.
 As I was paying I got confused when the woman told me it was twopence.
-Well, she said tuppence of course.
-I was thinking of the prices we paid in Sweden for a cup of coffee in a salon de thé and I thought something must be wrong here.
+Well, she said tuppence of course, but I was very familiar with the pronunciation… I was thinking of the prices we paid in Sweden for a cup of coffee in what is in Sweden called a café, and I thought something must be wrong here.
 Two pence???
 Did she mean two shillings?
 I couldn’t believe it.
-These were the days of shillings and half-crowns, halfpennies and even farthings.
+These were the days of shillings and half-crowns, halfpennies (pronounced haypennies) and even farthings.
 And you said threpence, not three pence.

 In my confusion about the price of a cup of tea, a young man next to me said ‘Could I help you?’
 I said I was just confused because I couldn’t believe a cup of tea could cost so little.
 And so we got to talking.
 He showed me the way to the bus station to get to Babraham.
 We talked a bit and it turned out, surprisingly, that he was a student of French, which I had just finished in Lund.

 It turned out that I would have next to nothing to do.
 Gwenda was a graduate in Home economics from Liverpool University where she and Ken had both been students and she was the best housekeeper I’ve ever known.
 She vacuumed the downstairs every morning, or as they say she ‘hoovered’ it.
-I have never understood how they can get under furniture with an ‘upright’, but she seemed pleased with it.
+I have never understood how they can get under furniture with an ‘upright’, but the Brits seem pleased with those strange vacuum-cleaners.

 After finishing the marketing, Ken and I would go to a milk bar for tea or coffee.
 I preferred coffee and when I was asked black or white I was lost.
 I had never heard about white coffee.
 But I caught up without making myself look stupid.
-I don’t know which I chose since I like coffee both with and without milk (in fact, depending on the quality of the coffee, which is notoriously so-so in England), but I didn’t make the helpless figure I’d made at my first milk bar for the twopence for a cup of tea.
+I don’t know which I chose since I like coffee both with and without milk (in fact, depending on the quality of the coffee, which is notoriously so-so in England), but I didn’t make the helpless figure I’d made at my first milk bar for the twopence my cup of tea cost me.